We often recommend products we like. If you buy anything via links on our site, we may earn a small commission.

 The Sound Princess

-Japan definitely beats America in terms of toilets, and it even outruns us in snacks.
-All this talk about toilets probably ruined your appetite, but you should check out this list of the most unique Japanese snacks anyway.
+Japan definitely beats America in terms of toilets, and they also beat us in snacks.
+All this talk of toilets probably ruined your appetite, but if you’re dying for a taste of Japan, you should check out some of these unique and tasty Japanese snacks!

 Want to experience a taste of Japan right from your home?
 TokyoTreat will send you a big box of unique Japanese snacks, drinks, and candies every month.
 Learn more about TokyoTreat!